 - Severe chest pain or pressure

-Go to an emergency department or call 911 for help for problems such as:
+Go to an emergency department or call 911 or the local emergency number for help for problems such as:

 - Trouble breathing

 - Passing out, fainting

 - Unusual or bad headache, particularly if it started suddenly

 - Suddenly not able to speak, see, walk, or move

 - Suddenly weak or drooping on one side of the body

 - Dizziness or weakness that does not go away

 - Inhaled smoke or poisonous fumes

 - Sudden confusion